Dan-Zed/multicam_view/README.md

 - Switch between cameras in real-time
 - View all cameras simultaneously in four-in-one mode
 - Create combined 2x2 grid views from all cameras
+- Center-crop images to 1775 x 1160 pixels for consistent grid composition
 - Center crosshairs on all camera views for alignment
 - Debug interface for troubleshooting
 - Robust error handling and memory management